Nonperturbative correlation functions from homotopy algebras: New formula for correlation functions

 In section~\ref{result-intro}, we considered the action

 in the Lorentzian case.
 The solutions to the equation of motion are

 which are depicted as red dots in figure~\ref{figure-phi^4-thimble}.
-In this case, it is known that only the Lefschetz thimble associated with the trivial solution $\varphi = 0$ contributes, and that is why correlation functions were reproduced in subsection~\ref{Lorentzian-quartic}.
+In this case, only the Lefschetz thimble associated with the trivial solution $\varphi = 0$ contributes, and that is why correlation functions were reproduced in subsection~\ref{Lorentzian-quartic}.
 We will present evidence that supports our claim for more nontrivial cases in the next section.